 For its second year, the 2013 competition received backing from the Department for Business, Innovation and Skills, with a funding injection of £50,000 to help rollout the campaign and encourage more school children to take part.

-In spring 2013 the Foundation launched its brand new apprenticeship programme, Ignite Apprenticeships.
-The programme includes two new apprenticeships which allow young people to earn while they learn and to develop their innovative mindset by working as an ‘intrapreneur’.
+In spring 2013 the Foundation launched its brand new apprenticeship programme, Ignite Apprenticeships, which allow young people to earn while they learn and to develop their innovative mindset by working as an ‘intrapreneur’.

 The framework transforms the lives of motivated and dynamic individuals, developing ‘intrapreneurial’ and business leadership skills, while providing employers with the talent they need to compete and grow in a competitive business environment.

 The Foundation also ran Forgotten Children, which supported children in the UK who, for whatever reason, have been unable to gain support from other charitable organisations.